Maryjezek/password_generator/README.md

 # Password Generator Starter Code

+## Description
-## This application can be used to generate a random password based on the criteria that you have selected.
+### This application can be used to generate a random password based on the criteria that you select.

 ## Acceptance Criteria